DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-07-27-international-candidates.md

 * ### Institution and county

   For example ‘University of Paris, France’.
-This information is only shown for international degrees.
+We show this information for international degrees to help providers work out equivalencies (an awarding institution can have quite a bearing on this).

 * ### Year started and year graduated